-I find it interesting that my last post was Katrina Kennison's touching video which laments the passing of time and letting go of our children.
-However, ever since Ryan has made the decision to serve a mission for the Church of Jesus Christ of Latter Day Saints, I have been at peace and trying to completely live each day in the present moment.
-The times I find myself dwelling on how fast the time has flown and begin to reminisce are fleeting, although I do catch myself tearing up with something as simple as the "checklist of items and dates in preparation for graduation" sent home from the high school, or something more solid, like a song (93 Million Miles by Jason Mraz and Jackson Browne's The Only Child get me every time).
+Church of Jesus Christ of Latter Day Saints, I have been at peace and trying to completely live each day in the present moment.
+Occasionally I find myself dwelling on how fast the time has flown and begin to reminisce, but these moments seem less frequent and are fleeting.
+However, I will catch myself tearing up with something as simple as the "checklist of items and dates in preparation for graduation" sent home from the high school, or something more solid, like a song (

 No, I haven't forgotten that I do have three other children who are leading lives of interest and hopefully the girls will receive some blog face time soon, but for now, here's a recap of Ryan's last few months: